 "Alcohol turns off the process in your kidneys that signal your brain that you're thirsty," says Jordanna Quinn, DO, MS, with Kore Regenerative Medicine in Denver, Colorado.
 "So you end up urinating out all of your fluids, without the signal to your brain to drink more fluids and regulate the water/salt balance in your bloodstream.
 When this signal to your brain is turned off, you don't have enough fluid in your bloodstream, and thus you become dehydrated and experience symptoms of nausea, headache and fatigue."

-The Remedy Rx: "Ways to combat the symptoms of hangover include rehydration with water and electrolytes, taking B vitamins, and perhaps taking medications to help alleviate symptoms of headache (ibuprofen and Tylenol) or nausea," says Quinn.
+The Rx: "Ways to combat the symptoms of hangover include rehydration with water and electrolytes, taking B vitamins, and perhaps taking medications to help alleviate symptoms of headache (ibuprofen and Tylenol) or nausea," says Quinn.

 Your Liver Is Overtaxed